|

 Joined: Mar 2006

-I have read that flaxseed oil may cause a thyroid problem.
 I also have understood that flaxseed is supposed to be helpful for people suffering from prostate cancers due to the lignans that are believed to help remove testosterone from the body, they supposedly assist in suppressing the growth of prostate cancer cells especially in the early stages.
 Sue Early Childhood, do you have a link for information stating that this info may be incorrect?

 Joined: Jul 2007